-If the COVID-19 pandemic is prolonged, the adverse effects on the global economy may increase.
-The continuation of these negative economic conditions could have the following adverse effects on the Issuer's business due to a number of factors including but not limited to:
+If the COVID-19 pandemic continues for a prolonged period of time or if new pandemics arise, this may have continued or further adverse effects on the global economy.
+Such negative economic conditions could have the following adverse effects on the Issuer's business due to a number of factors including but not limited to:

-- a significant decrease in demand for products and services offered by the Issuer; - a recognition of credit losses and an increase in balance sheet allowances for credit losses;

-- a material decrease in the value of securities and other financial instruments which the Issuer holds or trades in;

-- downgrade in the Issuer's credit ratings;

-- liquidity and capital related constraints;

-- additional regulatory requirements; and

-- a significant number of the Issuer's relevant subsidiaries employees are unable to work efficiently, namely due to illness, quarantines or technical limitations restricting access to the Issuer's system from the home office when stay at home orders apply.
+- a significant decrease in demand for products and services offered by the Issuer; - a recognition of credit losses and an increase in balance sheet allowances for credit losses; - a material decrease in the value of securities and other financial instruments which the Issuer holds or trades in; - downgrade in the Issuer's credit ratings; - liquidity and capital related constraints; - additional regulatory requirements; and - a significant number of the Issuer's relevant subsidiaries employees are unable to work efficiently, namely due to illness, quarantines or technical limitations restricting access to the Issuer's system from the home office when stay at home orders apply.